csoeller/pyme-install-docs/list-of-PYME-doc-links.md

 We like the concept of launchers for windows PYME installs.
 This allows you to have various Python (or more specifically [conda](https://docs.conda.io/en/latest/)) [virtualenvs](https://towardsdatascience.com/getting-started-with-python-environments-using-conda-32e9f2779307) and fire up PYME apps in these environments seamlessly.

-The general concept is described in the [PYME windows launchers](https://github.com/csoeller/pyme-install-docs/blob/master/PYME%20windows%20launchers.md) document.
+The general concept is described on the [PYME windows launchers page](PYME-windows-launchers.md).

 Some examples can be found in the [launchers subfolder](https://github.com/csoeller/PYME-exeter-siteconfig/tree/master/launchers) of our [site-config repository](https://github.com/csoeller/PYME-exeter-siteconfig).